The MOST POPULAR White Paint Colour – Benjamin Moore White Dove

 A lot of people turn to White Dove expecting ‘a relatively straight-up white’, but as discussed earlier, it has more warmth and softness compared to some of the other popular whites, such as Benjamin Moore Simply White or Sherwin Williams High Reflective White.
 So yes, if you’re SENSITIVE to yellow, you might find it a bit much, but generally speaking, it’s one of the more MUTED warm soft whites.

-You might not notice it in that small sample, but that warmth will come into play if you partner it with products that are a starker/cleaner white, such as white appliances, marble or many of the popular quartz countertops.
+You might not notice it in a small sample of White Dove, but its warmth will come into play if you partner it with products that are a starker/cleaner white, such as white appliances, marble or white subway tile backsplash, which is one reason why I ONLY partner White Dove with white subway tile IF the subway tile is an equally as warm white.

 However, when partnered with products with slightly softer tones, it can fall back and look a bit more subtle…